How To Protect Your Pipes From Freezing

 Consider Insulating Your Pipes

 You may purchase pipe insulation equipment, such as pipe sleeves, to keep your external pipes safer from freezing temperatures.
-These devices are affordable, especially compared to repairing a broken pipe, or spigot that your garden hoses attach to, or outdoor faucets.
+These devices are affordable, especially compared to repairing a broken pipe, or spigot that your garden hoses attach to, or outside faucets.

 Maintain the Heat

 If you plan to take an extended vacation during the winter months, leave your heat on and set your thermostat at a minimum of 55 degrees to prevent your house and pipes from becoming too chilly.
 Opening your kitchen cabinet doors with the heat on can help the warm air reach the water pipes, especially if it’s on an exterior wall, where uninsulated pipes are at risk.
-If you are leaving your home, we do not recommend leaving a space heater on.
-Heat tape or heat cable is another way homeowners can maintain the heat, as well as caulking around windows, ensuring a good seal with their home’s entry and garage doors.

 Prepare your Plumbing System for the Winter

 Allow faucets to have a slow water drip – this very small amount of running water through the faucet can help to keep the water from freezing in an unheated area in a cold snap.
-If the cold winter weather becomes freezing and you’re concerned about exposed water lines or lines in exterior walls, you may prefer to leave faucets linked to those lines flowing at a trickle, until higher temperatures return.
+If the cold winter weather becomes freezing and you’re concerned about exposed water supply lines or lines in exterior walls, you may prefer to leave faucets linked to those lines flowing at a trickle until higher temperatures return.
 Even a slight increase in flow might make it difficult for your plumbing pipes to freeze during cold weather, whether an outside unit, kitchen sink, garage sink, etc.

 You can avoid frozen pipes by contacting a professional plumber, like Smedley Plumbing, to thoroughly inspect your home’s plumbing system.
-At Smedley Plumbing, our expert plumbers have the experience and skills necessary to detect weak points in your plumbing system and take preventative actions to avoid problems.
+At Smedley Plumbing, our expert plumbers have the experience and skills necessary to detect weak points in your water system and take preventative actions to avoid problems.

 Additionally, our experts will inspect the unheated sections of your water lines.
 We can also insulate both cold and hot water lines in areas such as the basement, garage, and under cabinets in the bathroom and kitchen if necessary.
 When it comes to plumbing, you should call Smedley.
 We fix issues when they arise, but we will also put preventative measures in place, such as pipe sleeves and insulation or heat tape and heat cable, to insulate exposed water pipes.
 This helps to ensure that your pipes are protected during cold spells.